HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 - Requiring that a _privacy mark_ be displayed to end users, and

 - Granular data segmentation at the sub-resource level, known as [inline labeling](inline.html).

-For example, defining the [`sec-label-basis` extension](StructureDefinition-extension-sec-label-basis.html) in this IG enables an implementer to group relevant security labels in `Resource.meta.security` into an HCS-conformant Security Labels, with  each applicable policy represented as a separate named tag set.
-For example, when the information in a resource is governed by both US _42 CFR Part 2_ for _substance use disorder_ confidentiality as well as _CFR 32 Part 2002_ for _Controlled Unclassified Information (CUI)_, the label assigned based on each of these policies will be distinguished using an instance of the [`sec-label-basis` extension](StructureDefinition-extension-sec-label-basis.html).

 ### Trust and Enforcement
 The [FHIR Security Label Module](http://hl7.org/fhir/security-labels.html) points out that security labels are intended to convey a policy to which participants in an exchange ecosystem are bound by a [trust contract](glossary.html#trust-contract):